 My in-laws were recently here visiting us in Japan, which meant it was time for another round of our son sleeping in our room again.
 My husband and I had a whole plan of action ready to go.
-He would sleep in the pack n’ play in our room.
+He would sleep in our bed.

 This seemed like a great idea, but I was secretly dreading it.
 I know some parents are great at co-sleeping and room sharing.
 I’m the opposite.
 I’m not good at it at all.

 It’s one of those areas I wish I were so much more patient as a parent.
 You know?
 I wish that I was cool with our son laying in our bed poking my eyes out and kicking me in the face.
 Hardy har har.
 But the truth is both my husband and I last about 2 minutes flat before we’ve had enough.